Nationality Checking Service

 All appointments are held at the Manchester Register Office

 Due to high demand for appointments at the moment, this telephone line is currently very busy.
 We apologise if you have difficulty getting through to us.
-We are in the process of putting more resources in place to improve our ability to answer all telephone calls faster.
-In the meantime, if you have a problem contacting us by telephone, you can e-mail us at email@example.com , giving us a telephone number we can contact you on, and we will try to phone you back as soon as possible.
+If you do have a problem contacting us by telephone, you can e-mail us at email@example.com , giving us a telephone number we can contact you on, and we will try to phone you back as soon as possible.

 The office is open for NCS appointments Monday - Friday 9.00am to 4.30pm.

 We are closed from 2.30pm on the first Tuesday of each month, for staff training.

 The citizenship / nationality checking service team will not be able to provide advice about nationality.